 Prepare to Write a Nastigram

 Sending a DMCA takedown notice is scary.
 DMCA Info makes it a little less daunting with plenty of info, including a notice template.
 Where applicable, you can also request items to be removed from Google products, including a subsection requesting the removal of items because of copyright violation.
+Further protect yourself with a free account on Lenstag, a gear registry that also offers free DMCA and Model Release documents as well as optional extension downloads that search for stolen gear and images online.

 Share your own experiences and lessons learned in the comments below!